University of Michigan could snap championship cold streak for northern baseball teams

 Michigan coach Erik Bakich said he's grateful the school provides indoor practice facilities most teams in his region don't have.
 He said the bad playing conditions are a mindset about "not taking no for an answer, not allowing cold weather to be an excuse."

-"We have these indoor facilities, but we don't like to use them very often," said Bakich, a California native and East Carolina University graduate.
+"We have these indoor facilities, but we don't like to use them very often," Bakich, a California native and an East Carolina University graduate, said.

 "We go outside.
 If it's above zero degrees, we are outside.
 It might only be for 20 or 30 minutes, but it's just a mindset thing.
 We're going outside.
 And our players know it, and our recruits know it, and we don't shy away from it.
 Yeah, it's cold here, but it's not going to keep us from getting better."